SammyH1994/project/PROCESS.md

 - Updating now works, legend works, still issues with tooltip
 - Decided to maybe add a line chart with the prevalence of birth defects per province over the years.
 Could not find data unfortunately.
 Decided to e-mail Luc Smits (lead researcher of the study on birth defects in Limburg) to ask for this data.

+### Day 2
+- Fixed bar chart tooltip
+- Fixed bar chart transitions --> first time now also transitions into screen
+- Fixed map legend
+- Got correct data for pyramid, adjusted CSV files with this data, adjusted code for pyramid
+- E-mailed Luc Smits to ask for data, he already responded.
+Unfortunately he will not give me the data.
+Therefore, there will be no line chart with the birth defects per year.
+Still have to think if I will add something else, but not sure if there is time to find new data, process this and make another visualization.
+- Figured out how to check for empty data in the bar chart --> now have to create an alert message or something to show when some data is missing.

 ## Week 4